Leesa Sapphire Hybrid vs Casper The One

 Strengths

-- ✓Solid motion isolation
+- ✓Strong motion isolation for an all-foam bed

 Considerations

-- —No active cooling
+- —No active Snow cooling package

 Who Should Buy Which?